Congratulations on accepting your offer to SAIT!

 You can apply for Alberta Student Loans at studentaid.alberta.ca or through the student aid office for your province.

-After you're registered in classes
+After you register in classes

-Two important deadlines
+Three important deadlines

 After you've paid your tuition